rithishsamm/myTutorialHell/Management/Project Management/Project Management Full Disclosure/Project Management Overview.md

 You have to play around to create a final and realistic version of this schedule, so here is a step by step instruction on how to do it.
 ![[Pasted image 20241028180935.png]]
 ### **Software PM Estimation**
 Next we can also find average prices for the materials and hourly rates for the type and level of labor we need so we can easily calculate the total cost of a task.
 ![[Pasted image 20241029102257.png]]
+***The idea is to perform the bottom up estimate.***
+First,
-The idea is to perform the bottom up estimate.
-First, you estimate all tasks, then summarize them to the work package level.
-Then you summarize work packages to the deliverables level.
-As a result, you can create a draft of the project budget.
+- you estimate all tasks, then
+- you summarize them to the work package level.
+Then
+- you summarize work packages to the deliverables level.
+As a result,
+- ==**you can create a draft of the project budget.==**
 ![[Pasted image 20241029102350.png]]
-So rather than assigning resources, estimating the duration and calculating the cost of the task, you directly estimated in efforts in person hours for an average role that you will have on your team.
+For larger enterprise budget rather than assigning resources estimating the duration and calculating the cost of the task, you directly estimated in efforts in person hours for an average role that you will have on your team.
 So in this case, you are more interested in leveling resources and ensuring that you are using all the available efforts.

 ### **Risk Response Plans**

-Let's get back to planning process.
+back to planning process.
 I keep telling you that you have created the draft version of the schedule and budget.
 That's because we need to perform risk management activities before we can finalize the project plan.

 We've been identifying and analyzing risks since the start of the project.
-> (IDENTIFICATION )RISK REGISTER -> from
+> (IDENTIFICATION) RISK REGISTER -> from
 > 1) List of Activities (duration, cost, dependencies and assign resources)
 > 2) Resource Management Plan
 > 3) Project Schedule